davidralphlewis/binaryephemera/_notes/Editing is writing.md

 ---
+last_modified_at: 2023-12-08 12:10
+---
+---

 title: "Editing is writing"

 layout: note

 date: 16-08-2022

----
+last_modified_at: 2023-12-08 12:09

-I've long since thought that putting words down on page in a [[First Draft]] is the only writing that really counts and the rest is fluff.
+e in a [[First Draft]] is the only writing that really counts and the rest is fluff.
 But [[Editing A Poem]] is as much of a discipline as writing a poem from scratch.
 It is where you find the best [[Poetic Forms]] for your piece, where you interrogate the work and find out what you want to say.

 We [[learn by repetition]] so by rewriting and editing the same piece we can clarify our thinking.